 Intervention Desc: The patients will be treated by interventional closure of the left atrial appendage.
 ARM 1: Kind: Experimental Label: Interventional group Description: Patients wll be treated interventionally by left atrial appendage closure.

-- Left atrial appendage closure Device
+- Left atrial appendage closure Procedure

 Intervention Desc: The patients will be treated by interventional closure of the left atrial appendage.
 ARM 1: Kind: Experimental Label: LAAO group Description: Patients will be treated interventionally by left atrial appendage occlusion (LAAO).
 LAAO will be done using Amulet or Watchman device.